Classical at Burton 2020

 The Galatians were designed to go through and over enemy infantry, but their dense formations gave them at least some resilience to the assaults of the Afro-gothic nobility bearing down on them at some speed.

 Marshalling a furious rearguard action, the Successor commander rallied the Galatians and urged them to turn to face the imminent and horse-borne threat from their left.

 This was a desparate struggle which held the fate of the mighty Phalanx in its slightly sweaty and grubby hands

 The opposite flank was rather a different story, with a solid and tidy line of Seleucid troops advancing coherently against an opposition who had seemingly little choice but to retreat back towards the Great Doom Bar Bottle monument, at who's glassy feet they had been worshipping regularly all afternoon.

-Crossing the near-obligatory transverse road marked another milestone on the Seleucids inexorable advance towards a touchdown on the Vandal base edge, pinning the enemy cavalry into an ever-smaller corner as they sought refuge from certain defeat.
+Crossing the near-obligatory transverse road marked another milestone on the Seleucids inexorable advance towards a touchdown on the African Vandal base edge, pinning the enemy cavalry into an ever-smaller corner as they sought refuge from certain defeat.

 Whats in each command then?

 This is one of the two "infantry" commands in the army, both led by Brilliant Generals and designed to cover a large frontage with decent combat-capable troops.
 The Elephant, Spearman and 3 LF operate as a formation working together and can go into rough terrain as well - sometimes supported by the Argyaspids, whos loss of cohesion is offset by their Armour and Impact capabilities to some degree.
 The Camels will hang back and then move out to a (rapidly closing, as the rest of the command drifts to the edge of the table) flank to close the door on any enemy horsemen hoping to sneak past

 Between all of the different components this command has a combat-capable frontage (against the right opponents) of an impressive 10 units, or 40cm out of the 150cm wide board